 WELCOME TO ISRAEL!
-Pending on the time of your landing, we could make a visit to Caesarea, a metropolis in Roman times.
+Pending on the time of your landing, we could visit to Caesarea, a metropolis in Roman times.
 We will review its highlights, focusing on Paul’s prison (Acts 23-26) and the baptism of Cornelius by Peter (Acts 10).

 We could also visit Megiddo.
 This site was a major city in the Israelite Kingdom.
 It is also identified with “Armageddon” (Revelations 16:16).
 We will also pass by Mount Tabor, possible site of the transfiguration (Luke 9), and Nain, where Jesus rose from the Dead the Widow’s son (Luke 7).
 As it gets dark we will arrive at our hotel, by the Sea of Galilee.

 Day 2 – Exploring around the Sea of Galilee